Common Power Problems

 Transients are potentially the most damaging type of power quality disturbance that you may encounter.
 Transients fall into 2 categories.

 A frequency variation involves a change in frequency from the normally stable utility frequency of 50 or 60 Hz, depending on your geographic location.
 This may be caused by erratic operation of emergency generators or unstable frequency power sources.
 For sensitive equipment, the results can be data loss, program failure, equipment lock-up or complete shut down.

 A sag is the reduction of AC Voltage at a given frequency for the duration of 0.5 cycles to 1 minute’s time.
 Sages are usually caused by system faults, and often the result of switching on loads with high demand startup currents.
-For more details about power sags visit our newsletter archives.

 Electrical Line Noise